 We also asked Log Graders and Scalers what did they major in college or university and here are the top 5 most popular majors that came up.

 A high school diploma is enough for most Log Graders and Scalers.
 Some vocational and technical schools and community colleges offer courses leading to a 2-year technical degree in forest harvesting.
 This degree may help workers get a job.
 Courses may include field trips to observe or participate in logging activities.

-Interested in becoming A Log Grader and Scaler?
+Interested in becoming ?
 Find the right schools that can help you to become one.
 You will need some of your details to get you matched with the right college or university.
 This service is free thanks to our sponsors.